Luoxsh6/CMEECourseWork/Week2/README.md

 # Week2
 `Python3`

-This is a rookie's Linux computing project   :ghost:  :ghost:
+This is a rookie's Python computing project   :ghost:  :ghost:

 ***